Last updated 16th April, 2025

 Open front gas fires are a traditional choice and supply heat through confected air from underneath the fire itself.
 They’re heated with a heat exchanger and let out through the upper canopy.

 The cost is fairly standard, and you can find lower priced open fronts if you’re looking for a cheap gas fire.
-They will typically cost around £250-£400.
+They will typically cost around £250 to £400.

 Outset living flame gas fires are another popular choice for gas fires, and they lie on the chimney hearth instead of inside the chimney.
 They often contain a clear glass cover which amplifies warmth and transforms cold air into heat and can even feature a log effect if desired.

-Some even have remote control options which are perfect for elderly people or anyone suffering with bending over.
-These can cost between £300-£700.
+Some even have remote control options which are perfect for elderly people or anyone suffering from bending over.
+These can cost between £300 and £700.

 Glass fronted high efficiency gas fires are built into the property’s wall and force out heat through the glass front.
 This is an efficient choice as less toxic gases and radiation are lost within the chimney.